-- Pulseless arrest assumed due to hyperkalemia: - o 3 g (30 mL) slow IV push - Calcium channel blocker overdose with hypotension and bradycardia: - Contact Base for order.
-3 g (30 mL) slow IV/IO push.
-Dose may be repeated every 10 minutes for total of 3 doses.
+- Pulseless arrest assumed due to hyperkalemia - 3 gm (30 mL) slow IV/IO push. - Renal Failure with known or suspected hyperkalemia Crush or suspension injury with known or suspected hyperkalemia 3 gm (30 mL) IV/IO over 5 minutes. - Calcium channel blocker overdose with hypotension and bradycardia - Contact Base for order.
+3 gm (30 mL) IV/IO over 5 minutes.
+Dose may be repeated every 5 minutes for total of 3 doses.

-- Calcium channel blocker overdose with hypotension for age and bradycardia: - Contact Base for order.
-60 mg/kg (0.6 mL/kg), not to exceed 1 g slow IV/IO push not to exceed 2 mL/minute, may repeat every 10 minutes for total of 3 doses.
+Calcium channel blocker overdose with hypotension for age and bradycardia

+Contact Base for order.
+60 mg/kg (0.6 mL/kg), not to exceed 1 g, IV/IO over 5 minutes.
+May repeat every 5 minutes for total of 3 doses.